-- If irritation or sensitization develops with the use of betamethasone clotrimazole gentamicin, treatment should be discontinued and appropriate therapy applied.
+- If irritation or sensitization develops with betamethasone clotrimazole gentamicin, treatment should be discontinued, and appropriate therapy applied.

-- Any of the side effects that are reported after systemic corticosteroid use, including adrenal suppression, can also occur with topical corticosteroids, especially in infants and children.
+- Any of the side effects reported after systemic corticosteroid use, including adrenal suppression, can also occur with topical corticosteroids, especially in infants and children.

 - Cross allergenicity between aminoglycosides has been demonstrated.

-- Systemic absorption of topical corticosteroids or gentamicin will increase if large areas of the body surface are treated or if occlusive dressings are used, especially for prolonged periods of time or in the presence of dermal disruption.
+- Systemic absorption of topical corticosteroids or gentamicin will increase if large areas of the body surface are treated or if occlusive dressings are used, especially for prolonged periods or dermal disruption.